Things to do in Montpellier, France for art & architecture lovers

 One of the nicest ways to start getting to know Montpellier is simply by walking.
 The historic centre, known as the Écusson, is full of narrow lanes, stone facades, and shady squares that open unexpectedly between buildings.
 Streets like Rue du Bras de Fer, Rue de l’Ancien Courrier, and Rue de la Vieille are full of charm, with independent shops and little cafés tucked into old buildings.
 The architecture is a blend of medieval and classical, and the faded shutters and warm-toned stone make everything feel sun-soaked.

-Rue du Bras de Fer in particular stood out to me as one of the most beautiful streets in the city—narrow and winding, with a distinctive wrought-iron sign overhead and a perfect mix of cafés, secondhand bookshops, and flower stalls.
+Rue du Bras de Fer in particular stood out to me as one of the most beautiful streets in the city—narrow and winding, with a distinctive wrought-iron sign overhead the colourful steps and a perfect mix of cafés, secondhand bookshops, and flower stalls.
 It has a slightly tucked-away feel, but it’s easily one of the most photogenic corners of Montpellier.

 Rue Vallat and Boulevard du Jeu de Paume are good routes to follow as you explore, and it’s worth taking your time without too much of a plan.
 I found the mornings particularly lovely, before the city gets busy.